 - Q: How many other students will be with me, and how many instructors?

-A: The maximum number of students for each of our programs is 10 students, with one instructor in every car and one instructor outside of the cars at all times.
-Corporate and Special programs may adjust this number depending on the client’s needs.
+A: The maximum number of students for each of our standard programs is 10 students, with one instructor in every car and one instructor outside of the cars at all times.
+We can adjust this number depending on corporate and special program needs.